OmereGithub/interactivedashboard/README.md

 Date: August 9, 2019

-## Project Deliverables
+## Project Deliverable

 Viewers can see my findings here:

 - **workflow.ipynb:** My workflow contains the link to the interactive dashboard, reveals all data analysis, deployed machine learning algorithms, and final results
-- **app2.py:** This file contains the code that was used to create and deploy the interactive dashboard

-## Starter Files
+## Starter File

 Provided files that allowed me carry out this project:

 - **/datasets:** This folder contains the 9 datasets that were generated from lab test

+## Created File

+Created file that supports data exploration:

+- **app2.py:** This file contains code that was used to develop and deploy the interactive dashboard